 Market Booking KOL/KOC today is very different from 5 years ago.
 The shift from KOL (Key Opinion Leader) to KOC (Key Opinion Consumer) is the dominant trend.
 This brings opportunities but also comes with new, sophisticated risks.

-SMEs often have limited marketing budgets and want to see quick results.
+SMEs businesses often have limited marketing budgets and want to see quick results.
 This hasty mentality makes them easily skip thorough partner vetting steps.
-This is the weakness that bad actors often target and exploit.
+This is exactly the weakness that bad actors target and exploit.

 In addition, SMEs often lack dedicated staff for influencer marketing.
 The person in charge often has to multitask and doesn't know the standard workflow.
-Lack of contract legal knowledge is also a big loophole.
+Lack of knowledge about contract law is also a big loophole.

 Scammers often exploit the greed for cheap deals or make huge sales promises.
 Once they receive the deposit, they start delaying, making excuses not to do the work, and finally cut off contact.